-Climate Change in NM Teaching Lessons New Mexico Youth Activism Films Podcasts Book List Creative Climate Movement
+Teaching Classroom Lessons New Mexico Book List News Media and More Youth Activism Films Podcasts

 “The more we can engage people in the specifics – the humanity of it all and the science – in ways that are relatable and concrete, the more successful we will be in shifting the discourse from apathy to change.”
 Photographer Nichole Sobecki

-Climate Impact Lab is an excellent resource for middle/high school students to dig into the research and visual mapping on climate change.
-It is has maps of the United States and the Globe and students can see historical temperatures, current, and projected temperatures.
-Helpful for students to visualize how what areas of the world will be most impacted by changes in temperature.
+Climate Impact Lab is an excellent resource for middle and high school students to dig into the research and visual mapping on climate change.
+It has maps of the United States and the rest of the world, and students can see historical temperatures, current, and projected temperatures.
+It can help students visualize what areas of the world will be most impacted by changes in temperature.

 Climate Visuals

-Climate Visuals contains a growing library of photographs to provide inspiration and guidance for campaigners, picture editors and communications practitioners selecting imagery for communicating climate change.
-All images are captioned with an explanation of how they fit with the seven Climate Visuals principles, and why they work.
+Climate Visuals contains a growing library of photographs to provide inspiration and guidance for campaigners, picture editors, and communications practitioners selecting imagery for communicating climate change.
+All images are captioned with an explanation of how they fit with the seven Climate Visuals principles.

 How Much Hotter Is Your Hometown?